-Educating state air quality personnel and other stakeholders on the use of HIAs and their use in decision-making should be a priority.
+Educating state air guality personnel and other stakeholders on the use of HIAs and their use in decision-making should be a priority.
 State environmental agencies have technically proficient engineers, air quality modelers, and risk assessors, but expertise in HIA is lacking.
 Several tools are available for interested parties to access data and conduct quantitative health impact assessments,24 (e.g., US EPA's Benefits Mapping and Analysis Program (BenMAP) facilitates spatially resolved health and economic impacts).
 Training for state personnel and other stakeholders on these tools and other HIA methods is available from the EPA.25 Additional methodological training will be required for more comprehensive assessments, e.g., those involving inequality metrics, since BenMAP and other readily available tools are often designed for screening purposes and do not include inequality or equity metrics.
-Training on qualitative HIA methods, including community engagement, should also be a focus of education efforts to ensure that public participation is prioritized.
+Training on gualitative HIA methods, including community engagement, should also be a focus of education efforts to ensure that public participation is prioritized.
 HIA training can be obtained from Human Impact Partners26 and other organizations.

 HIAs also provide an opportunity to engage with Detroit residents, educate community members about the health and equity impacts of pollutant sources in their neighborhoods, and solicit feedback during air quality management activities, such as permitting.
-Because not all impacts from air pollution exposures can be quantified using BenMAP and other tools,27,28 it is important to engage with community partners identify and understand the potential health, social, economic, cultural, other impacts.
+Because not all impacts from air pollution exposures can be quantified using BenMAP and other tools,27, 28 it is important to engage with community partners to identify and understand the potential health, social, economic, cultural, and other impacts.
 Information collected during a health impact assessments should be informed by community priorities, discussed with the community while it is underway (e.g., sharing preliminary results for discussion), and communicated to relevant groups, including communities most affected, once the assessment is complete.

 Including HIAs as part of the air quality management processes will require coordination across state agencies, non-governmental organizations, community groups, and potentially academic partners.
-Impact assessments that incorporate quantitative health and equality metrics must draw from several information sources across varying levels of government: environmental and emissions data (e.g., air monitoring data, emissions inventories, and meteorological data) are typically housed within MDEQ; and baseline health rates, population, and socioeconomic variables are housed within the Michigan Department of Health and Human Services (MDHHS), the US Census appropriate data will require cooperation between different governmental and non-governmental organizations, and possibly require formal agreements for data sharing and collaboration.
-Strategies for facilitating coordination of HIAs in Detroit include:
+Impact assessments that incorporate quantitative health and equality metrics must draw from several information sources across varying levels of government: environmental and emissions data (e.g., air monitoring data, emissions inventories, and meteorological data) are typically housed within MDEQ; and baseline health rates, population, and socioeconomic variables are housed within the Michigan Department of Health and Human Services (MDHHS), the US Census engaging community leaders and residents in the process.
+Bringing together these data Including HIAs as part of the air and quality management processes will require for coordination across state agencies, HIAs in Detroit include: non-governmental and organizations, community groups, and potentially academic partners. other sources, and utilizing the most current and appropriate data will require cooperation between different governmental non-governmental organizations, and possibly require formal agreements data sharing and collaboration.
+Strategies for facilitating coordination of

 Bureau, and/or local health departments.

-Additional data regarding social impacts may be collected directly from the community, engaging community leaders and residents in the process.
-Bringing together these data sources, and utilizing the most current and first responders), and industry to facilitate emissions control enforcement, compliance, transparency, and communication.
+Additional data regarding social impacts may be collected directly from the community, first responders), and industry to facilitate emissions control enforcement, compliance, transparency, and communication.
 Some of this is performed under the Clean Air Act Emergency Response Planning coordinated by Wayne County.

-Creating opportunities and mechanisms for interagency cooperation to engage environmental agencies (e.g., MDEQ), other enforcement agencies (e.g., Office of Civil Rights, MDHHS, public safety departments,
+Creating opportunities mechanisms for interagency cooperation to engage environmental agencies (e.g., MDEQ), enforcement agencies (e.g., Office of Civil Rights, MDHHS, public safety departments,